 San Francisco is a beyond beautiful city in the California Bay Area, with hills covered in Victorian buildings and unique sights.
-I decided to visit the city on a whim to visit a friend of mine and ended up having a fantastic time during this short 48 hour trip.
+I decided to visit San Francisco on a whim to visit a friend of mine and ended up having a fantastic time during this short weekend trip.

 We found a budget-friendly Air BnB to stay at conveniently located between the downtown area and SFO airport, and were able to explore most of the city within those 2 days.